jsstaedtler/bigraccoon-pico/content/articles/xc3/xc3ch1.md

 > So I was definitely down the wrong track here: Noah, Lanz, and Eunie are not reincarnations of Shulk, Reyn, and Melia.

 > It's heavily hinted that Eunie is daughter to Melia—not hard to see where her personality may come from.
 Shulk had a son, Nikol (presumably with Fiora), but Noah is definitely not related.
-Noah eventually had a son of his own, Ghondor, who somehow ended up with the family name of Vandham... which I think is pure coincidence.
-Or else it's the universe just ensuring there's always a Vandham.

-> As for Lanz... jeez who the heck knows ¯\\\_(ツ)\_/¯
+Noah and Lanz were children living on the Bionis as well, and I don't think we have any clues to their parentage, except that Noah may have had the family name of Vandham?

 ----